dbmi-bgm/cgap-pipeline/docs/wgs-step-filtering.rst

 Merging
 -------

-The CLINVAR whitelist result is merged with the rest of the filtering result.
-For variants that overlap between the two, the CLINVAR entry is chosen to preserve the entry without VEP cleaning for CLINVAR variants.
+The ClinVar whitelist result is merged with the rest of the filtering result.
+For variants that overlap between the two, the ClinVar entry is chosen to preserve the entry without VEP cleaning for ClinVar variants.

 Output
 ++++++

 The output is a filtered VCF file containing a lot fewer entries compared to the input VCF.
 The content of the remaining entries are identical to the input (no additional information added) except the VEP annotation has been cleaned up to remove irrelevant consequences.